A run down of key steps to help you get started with riso printing.

 You can create a one colour, or four colour print - but the more colours, the more cost, as we need to make a new stencil for each colour layer you want to print.

-We print from flattened PDFs.
+The riso is an A3 printer, and We print from Black and White PDFs.
 All images and content within files must be set at the size intended for printing, and 300dpi.

 For print, artwork files should be: